DATA LEAK REPORTING PROTOCOL

 what aftercare those involved receive

-which actions are necessary in the interest of the organization
+what actions are necessary in the interest of the organization

 3.

-12 - Keeping records of data leaks
+12 - Maintaining a register of data leaks

 • a description of the incident date and time of the data breach